ffxx68/Sharp_LittleC_Compiler/README.md

 # Little C Compiler

-*Please read docs for a more detailed reference*
+*Please read docs for a detailed reference*: [./Docs/littleC manual.txt](./Docs/littleC manual.txt)

-"LittleC" is a almost-C-language cross-compiler originally (more in the docs, about the "almost"), originally written in the early 2000s by Simon Lehmayr (https://www.simon-lehmayr.de/).
+**LittleC** is an almost-C-language cross-compiler (more in the docs, about the "almost"), originally written in the early 2000s by Simon Lehmayr (https://www.simon-lehmayr.de/).

-The LittleC runs on a reguar Windows/DOS machine and makes ASM and binary code for the SC61860 CPU, used in several Sharp Pocket Computers, like:
+The LittleC runs on a regular Windows/DOS machine, and makes ASM and binary code for the SC61860 CPU, compatible with several Sharp Pocket Computers, like:

 PC-1360, PC-1350, PC-1475, PC-1450, PC-1401, PC-1402, PC-1403, PC-1403H, PC-1421, PC-1260, PC-1261